Mathematics Problem Solving

 12. Search the Internet for mathematical solutions and concepts.

-13. Understand the financial planning process and apply that process through assignments relating to
+13. Understand the financial planning process and apply that process through

 their everyday experiences with money.